JonAbrams/SpaceAce/README.md

 Available on array spaces and object spaces:

-* **space** – object|array – The space that the action belongs to.
+* **space** – space – The space that the action belongs to.
 Very useful for applying new values based on existing values.
-* **event** – Event|null – If a browser [event](https://developer.mozilla.org/en-US/docs/Web/API/Event) invokes this action, the event object will be passed in.
-Useful for calling [preventDefault](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault).
-* **value** — anything — When the wrapped function is called, this is the first parameter.
-* **values** — array — When the wrapped function is called, this is an array of all the parameters.
-* **rootSpace** – space|null – Since spaces can be children of other spaces, it’s often useful to access the top-most space.
+* **rootSpace** – space – Since spaces can be children of other spaces, it’s often useful to access the top-most space.
 * **replace** – function(object|array) – Replaces the contents of the current space with the object or array you pass to it.
 Typically used with array spaces.
 * **getSpace** — function – Returns the latest version of the space that this action was called on.
-Use inside of promises.
+Use inside of promises or any async callback!

 Available on object spaces only:

 * **merge** – function(object) – Copies each property from the passed in object onto the space.
-Note: This is a non-recursive merge.
+This is a non-recursive (aka shallow) merge.

 Available on array spaces only: